‘The Young And The Restless’ Comings And Goings: New Faces Shake Up Genoa City

 “Welcome to the show, Jeff!”
 Bregman replied.

 Many others left comments of excitement on the actor’s post.
-Some even mentioned that they planned to start watching Y&R again to see him in his new character.
+Some even mentioned that they planned to start watching Y&R again to see him in his new role.
 For now, there is little information about how Simon Black connects to the storyline.